Date(s) - 09/09/2019 - 10/09/2019

 Australian Defence Climate and Security Adviser: ‘Climate change impacts: Prevention rather than recovery’

-Manager Security, Emergency Management & Business Continuity, TasPorts: ‘Implementation of crisis and natural disaster risk management’
+Manager Security, Emergency Management & Business Continuity, TasPorts: ‘Implementation of crisis and emergency risk management’

 Director, Thomas Miller (Australasia) Pty Ltd, Managing Director, TT Club: ‘Insurance implications for ports and natural disasters’